itepastra/QDI-homework-week-3-4/main.typ

 	oscillate?
 ]

+The frequency that the magnetic field should oscillate at depends on the quantizing magnetic field $B$.
+This field will determine the larmor-frequency $omega_L$ of the quantum dot.
+The driving field should oscillate as close as possible to $omega_L$.

 #problem[
 	Our driving wire is at a distance of r = 500 nanometers from our quantum dot.
 	What is the current we need to apply a magnetic field with a strength of 1 Tesla, 1m Tesla and